wso2/docs-ei/en/streaming-integrator/docs/connectors/downloading-and-Installing-Siddhi-Extensions.md

 ### Identifying the Siddhi extensions to install/uninstall

-The following are some actions that you are required to perform in order to determine which Siddhi extensions you need to install.
-Navigate to the `<SI_HOME>/wso2/tools/extension-installer` in order to issue these commands.
+The following are some actions that you are required to perform in order to identify the Siddhi extensions you need to install.
+Navigate to the `<SI_HOME>/bin` directory in the CLI to issue these commands.

 - **Viewing the list of extensions that are currently installed**